GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 gcloud iot devices create $DEVICE_ID --region=$CLOUD_REGION --project $PROJECT --registry=$REGISTRY_ID --public-key path=rsa_public.pem,type=RSA_PEM
 ```

-Note: If you do not have gcloud installed locally - you can create this device in the [Cloud Console](https://console.cloud.google.com/iot/).
+Note: If you do not have `gcloud` installed locally, you can create this device in the [GCP Console](https://console.cloud.google.com/iot/).

-Once the device is created in IoT Core, the Firebase function deployed earlier will make REST API call to the Mender Server to preauthorize the device with the same public key credentials used to create the device in IoT Core.
-Once the preauthorization and device activation steps are complete the function will push a config update to Cloud IoT Core which will configure the mender client on the device with the specific IP address of the mender server.
+Once the device is created in Cloud IoT Core, the Firebase function deployed earlier will make REST API call to the Mender Server to preauthorize the device with the same public key credentials used to create the device in Cloud IoT Core.
+Once the preauthorization and device activation steps are complete, the function will push a config update to Cloud IoT Core, which will configure the Mender client on the device with the specific IP address of the Mender server.

-This may take a couple minutes as the client on the device has backed off from constantly trying to reconnect to IoT Core.
-You can monitor the IoT Core console "Configuration & state history" pane to see when the config has been pushed and acknoledged by the device.
+This may take a couple minutes, as the client on the device has backed off from constantly trying to reconnect to Cloud IoT Core.
+You can monitor the Cloud IoT Core console **Configuration & state history** pane to see when the config has been pushed and acknoledged by the device.

 ### Verify the device "Heartbeat" in Mender Server and Cloud IoT Core

-You can confirm the same from the Google Cloud Console as below under device details.
+You can confirm the same from the GCP Console as shown below under device details.

 ![image alt text](images/Mender-on6.png)

-Now open the Mender Management Server and make sure you are able to see the device authorized and able to communicate.
+Now open the Mender Management Server, and make sure you are able to see that the device is authorized and able to communicate.

-Login to the Mender Server which you created part of the earlier steps - "Mender Management Server on Google Cloud" and click on “Devices” to make sure you can see the Raspberry Pi3 device as shown below.
+Sign in to the Mender Server that you created part of the earlier steps: **Mender Management Server on Google Cloud**.
+Click **Devices** to make sure you can see the Raspberry Pi3 device as shown below.

 ![image alt text](images/Mender-on7.png)

-This confirms the device has successfully connected to IoT core and Mender Server with the same private/public key.
+This confirms the device has successfully connected to Cloud IoT Core and Mender Server with the same private/public key.

 ## Push an OTA software update

-As part of the last step let's perform Over-the-Air (OTA) update by deploying a mender artifact from Mender Server to client.
-Mender artifact includes a software update of [MQTT for Google Cloud IoT Core example](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/iot/api-client/mqtt_example/cloudiot_mqtt_example.py) which will be deployed and executed on device boot.
+As part of the last step, let's perform an over-the-air (OTA) update by deploying a Mender artifact from Mender Server to the client.
+The Mender artifact includes a software update of [MQTT for Google Cloud IoT Core example](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/iot/api-client/mqtt_example/cloudiot_mqtt_example.py), which will be deployed and executed on device boot.

 Create a subscription that we can use to verify this sample gets deployed: